-Regarding claims on bankrupt borrowers, effectively bankrupt borrowers and potentially bankrupt borrowers, expected losses on such claims are calculated based on either the expected recoverable amount from disposal of collateral or guarantees, or the present value of expected future cash flows.
-Since the claims' consolidated balance sheet amounts minus the expected amount of loan losses approximate their fair values, such amounts are considered to be their fair values.
+Regarding claims on bankrupt borrowers, effectively bankrupt borrowers, and potentially bankrupt borrowers, expected losses on such claims are calculated based on either the expected recoverable amount from disposal of collateral or guarantees, or the present value of expected future cash flows.
+The fair value is approximated by the amount derived from the claims' consolidated balance sheet amounts after deducting the allowance for doubtful accounts; therefore, this price is considered as the fair values.